TomHuynhSG/personal-workout-tracker/README.md

 ## ✨ Features

 - **Interactive Workout Sessions:**
+    - **Workout Timer:** Automatically track your session duration with a start/pause/resume timer.
+    - **Rest Timer:** A 90-second countdown timer automatically appears after completing a set to guide your rest periods.
     - Start a new workout or edit any past session.
     - Automatically populates new sessions with the number of sets from your last performance of each exercise.
     - Previous weight and reps are shown as placeholders to encourage progressive overload.